squeaky-pl/pystacia/doc/source/image.rst

 Equalization
 ------------

-:meth:`pystacia.image.Image.equalize` is a method of streching channel information to fill full avaiable spectrum.
+:meth:`pystacia.image.Image.equalize` is a method of stretching channel information to fill full available spectrum.
 It can result in drastic color quality improvement on low contrast, tainted images.

 >>> image.equalize()